 We serve between 50 and 60 patients with severe respiratory or cardiac problems each year.
 Since its establishment in 1984, the ECMO Program has supported more than 900 children.

-Throughout the 20-year history of the ECMO Program at Children's, we have gained considerable expertise, minimized complications and increased its success rate for survival to 60 percent, higher than the national average of around 40 percent.
+Throughout the 20-year history of the ECMO Program at Boston Children's, we have gained considerable expertise, minimized complications and increased its success rate for survival to 60 percent, higher than the national average of around 40 percent.

 Our ECMO Team